comet400/comet400/README.md

 ## **🎮 Game Development**:
   Developed multiple games for game jams, and mechanics prototyping, mechanics, and level design.
+This section shows my passion for games, I can do 3D models however I have more depth and knowledge in code, gameplay design, along side with level design.
+I have participated in two game jams in total.

 `` Ghost Pop 72 Hours Game Jam ``